Rishikant181/Rettiwt-API/README.md

 For example, for generating the API_KEY, the command will be modified as follows:

+`npx rettiwt auth login <email> <username> <password>`

+In case you do not have the package installed or you run the command outside a node project, you can use `rettiwt-api`.

 `npx rettiwt-api auth login <email> <username> <password>`

 ## The Rettiwt class